Project Type: UX Process & Design Efficiency

 Platform: Enterprise Web & Mobile Applications

 As design teams scale and projects become more complex, retaining knowledge from past work and synthesizing new information quickly becomes challenging.
 To address this, I implemented an AI-driven design workflow that accelerated decision-making, improved recall of past insights, and reduced cognitive load on the team.
+The goal was to leverage AI to support design research, documentation, and decision-making while maintaining human oversight and judgment.

 Meetings and discussions generate valuable insights, but they are often lost or difficult to reference later.